aryansbtloe/com.aryansbtloe.privacy.hashtagsgenerator.ios/index.md

-The materials within Template are provided on an 'as is' basis.
-Template makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties including, without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.
+The materials within Hashtags Creator are provided on an 'as is' basis.
+Hashtags Creator makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties including, without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.

-Further, Template does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its website or otherwise relating to such materials or on any sites linked to Template.
+Further, Hashtags Creator does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its website or otherwise relating to such materials or on any sites linked to Hashtags Creator.

 4. Limitations

-In no event shall Template or its suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use Template, even if Template or a Template authorized representative has been notified orally or in writing of the possibility of such damage.
+In no event shall Hashtags Creator or its suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use Hashtags Creator, even if Hashtags Creator or a Hashtags Creator authorized representative has been notified orally or in writing of the possibility of such damage.
 Because some jurisdictions do not allow limitations on implied warranties, or limitations of liability for consequential or incidental damages, these limitations may not apply to you.

 5. Accuracy of materials

-The materials appearing in Template could include technical, typographical, or photographic errors.
-Template does not warrant that any of the materials on Template are accurate, complete or current.
-Template may make changes to the materials contained in Template at any time without notice.
-However Template does not make any commitment to update the materials.
+The materials appearing in Hashtags Creator could include technical, typographical, or photographic errors.
+Hashtags Creator does not warrant that any of the materials on Hashtags Creator are accurate, complete or current.
+Hashtags Creator may make changes to the materials contained in Hashtags Creator at any time without notice.
+However Hashtags Creator does not make any commitment to update the materials.

 6. Links

-Template has not reviewed all of the sites linked to its app and is not responsible for the contents of any such linked site.
-The inclusion of any link does not imply endorsement by Template of the site.
+Hashtags Creator has not reviewed all of the sites linked to its app and is not responsible for the contents of any such linked site.
+The inclusion of any link does not imply endorsement by Hashtags Creator of the site.
 Use of any such linked website is at the user's own risk.

 7. Modifications

-Template may revise these terms of service for its app at any time without notice.
-By using Template you are agreeing to be bound by the then current version of these terms of service.
+Hashtags Creator may revise these terms of service for its app at any time without notice.
+By using Hashtags Creator you are agreeing to be bound by the then current version of these terms of service.